castdrian/ishare/README.md

 <br>

 <a href="https://discord.gg/sX4KYzu5pX"><img src="https://discord.com/api/guilds/844574704698130492/widget.png?style=banner2" alt="Discord Server"></a>

+## Features
+- Capture and record screens, windows or a custom region
+- Upload the media files to built-in or custom uploaders
+- Profit
+- ???

 ## Custom Uploader Request Specification
 ishare performs a `POST` request to the specified endpoint, containing all configurations that are defined in the custom uploader.\